cwendorf/EASI/docs/Examples/Holzel/README.md

 ---

-## Mixed Design Example with Holzel Data
+## Mixed Design Example with Holzel Information

 ### Overview of this Example